Cleveland Clinic logo

 Advertisement

-In 2006, the American College of Obstetricians and Gynecologists (ACOG) issued a recommendation against routine episiotomy.
-Studies found that an episiotomy doesn't prevent severe lacerations and may cause worse tearing.
-Additionally, it doesn't prevent complications like urinary or bowel incontinence or painful sex any better than a natural perineal tear.
+Studies found that an episiotomy doesn’t prevent severe tears and may cause worse tearing.
+It also doesn’t prevent complications like urinary or bowel incontinence (uncontrolled loss of pee or poop) any better than a natural perineal tear.

 A note from Cleveland Clinic